TuTomasz/Candle-Business/backend/ReadMe.md

 pnpm start:dev
 ```

-It will download all the ncessary dependancies, docker images, run the migrations and start the service localy.
+It will download all the necessary dependancies, docker images, run the migrations and start the service locally.